 A slap tear injury can lead to long-term problems if it is left untreated.
 A slap tear surgery is a very minimally invasive arthroscopic surgery that needs to be conducted by a very professional surgeon.
 A tiny camera and miniature surgical instruments are used to repair the damaged area.

-During the procedure, the surgeon will remove the damaged tissue and then carefully suture the torn labrum to a very small anchor that is set into the bone.
+During the procedure, your shoulder doctor in Oakland will remove the damaged tissue and then carefully suture the torn labrum to a very small anchor that is set into the bone.

 Rotator cuff repair

 A rotator cuff tear is a common injury seen in people who are required to lift and rotate their arm.
 The rotator cuff is made up of four muscles that are connected by tendons to the humerus.
 When a rotator cuff tears, one or more of these tendons get detached from the humerus.
 A rotator cuff tear can be partial or complete.
 Both cases might require surgery if physical therapy, non-steroidal anti-inflammatory drugs (NSAIDs), rest, and corticosteroid injections do not work.